wuwbobo2021/simple-cairo-plot/README.md

 Closed range between two values.
 It supports many operations, including mapping of a given value to another range.
 All of it's functions are inlined. `ValueRange` is implemented by two `float` variables, while `IndexRange` is implemented by two `unsigned long int` variables.
 Implicit conversions between them are supported.

 ### CircularBuffer
 Where the data should be pushed back to update the graph in `PlottingArea`.
 After it becomes full, it discards an item each time a new item is pushed into, but it avoids moving every item in the memory region.
-It's functions are thread-safe, and most of its simple functions are inlined.
+Most of its simple functions are inlined.

 Optimized algorithms calculating min/max/average values are implemented here, and spike detection is enabled by default so that spikes can be treated specially to avoid flickering of spikes when the x-axis index step for data plotting is adjusted for a wide index range.